wendyverdonk93/docs/content/integrations/ecommerce-integrations/drupal7/manual.md

 This rule will update the transaction order status to _shipped_ at MultiSafepay, causing the invoicing process to continue for Pay After Delivery, Klarna and E-invoicing.

 ## 4. Congratulations
 You have installed and configured the plugin successfully.
-If you have any questions regarding the plugin, feel free to contact our Integration Team at <integration@multisafepay.com>
+If you have any questions regarding the plugin, email our Integration Team at <integration@multisafepay.com>